 Used together, these tools allow teams to introduce automation and control to their database processes, improve collaboration and overcome differences in their approaches to application and database development.
 Flyway Enterprise will make it easier for teams to adapt and deploy databases quickly and effectively in response to business change, while improving code quality and reducing deployment failures.

 Why Flyway Enterprise?

 Database developers are facing changes in what is expected of them.
 They must deliver new features quickly, in sync with applications, and without downtime.
 At the same time, they must deal with the challenges arising from increasing diversity of scale in the database systems, an extending range of platforms and the increasing complexity of corporate databases.

 Flyway Enterprise is a response to the pressure points in the software delivery process that arise from these challenges.
-It is an integrated solution that will allow teams to standardize their approach to tasks such as database provisioning, versioning, testing and deployment, for any database system.
+It is an integrated solution that will allow teams to standardize their approach to tasks such as versioning, testing and deployment, for any database system.
 It aims to provides tools for development and deployment that are as versatile as the development and DevOps teams that use them.

 Flyway Enterprise will speed up development of smaller database systems, such as microservice systems, and scale smoothly to accommodate team-based development of corporate databases.
 It supports extended automation of the development, testing and deployment processes, while promoting visibility and inspection of the proposed changes, such as a check on a deployment by your security team, well in advance of any release.